Mick O'Halloran: Politics

 This partnership meant that O'Halloran was portrayed in the media as Playford's amenable offsider, even though many thought he was a better speaker than Playford.
 For most of the 1950s, the public believed the key to South Australia's ongoing economic success was the status quo of Playford as Premier and O'Halloran as opposition leader.
 This may not have concerned O'Halloran a great deal, however.
 Indeed, he appeared to be content to remain as Opposition Leader; he once told an acquaintance, "I wouldn't want to be Premier even if I could be.
 Tom Playford can do more for my voters than I could if I were in his shoes."
 Indeed, following the 1959 election, a cartoon highlighting O'Halloran's relief at losing yet another election was published and O'Halloran liked it so much he framed and hung it in his Parliament House Office.

-While O'Halloran had despaired of ever becoming Premier, Labor did manage to whittle away at the LCL's majority during his tenure as opposition leader.
+Knowing that the Playmander made a conventional statewide campaign impossible, O'Halloran focused Labor's efforts on individual seats.
+While O'Halloran had despaired of ever becoming Premier, this strategy allowed Labor to whittle away at the LCL's hold on power.
 Labor went from a ten-seat deficit when O'Halloran took the leadership to only a four-seat deficit at his death.

 O'Halloran's de facto alliance with Playford also proved beneficial to him personally.
 For example, O'Halloran had eagerly sought to obtain a papal audience for many years, but had been informed that only Heads of State could be given such an audience.
 When he sadly mentioned this fact to Playford, the latter (who, as a Baptist, had no great interest in meeting the Pope) made arrangements to visit Pius XII while in Europe to attend Queen Elizabeth II's coronation.
 Playford took O'Halloran and Mrs O'Halloran to the Vatican with him.

 O'Halloran's fondness for whiskey was renowned within state politics.
 He would regularly over-indulge during parliamentary sessions, and Playford would thoughtfully adjourn the House early so as not to embarrass him.
 Similarly, Don Dunstan recalled an incident during the 1953 election campaign when O'Halloran arrived at a public meeting intoxicated, and had to be led away quietly before he fell over.